-- SEP contributions are limited to the lesser of 25% of W-2 earnings, or 20% of net income if self-employed, or $56,000 in 2019 and $57,000 in 2020.
+- SEP contributions are limited to the lesser of 25% of W-2 earnings, or 20% of net income if self-employed, or $66,000 in 2023.
 Your CPA can calculate this amount.
 Contributions are made by the business, versus the entrepreneur personally.
 More on that later.

 - Solo 401(k) plans can be funded in two ways: an elective contribution (by the business owner personally) and a profit-sharing contribution (by the company):

 - In 2023: the maximum elective deferral is the lesser of $22,500 ($30,000 if over age 50 due to the $7,500 catch up contribution) or 100% of W-2 compensation or net self-employment income.
 In 2022: the maximum elective deferral is the lesser of $20,500 ($27,000 if over age 50 due to the $6,500 catch up contribution) or 100% of W-2 compensation or net self-employment income.

 - An optional profit-sharing contribution can also be made of up to 25% of W-2 wages or 20% of net self-employment income for a partnership, sole proprietorship, or single-member LLC that has not elected to be taxed as a C-corporation or S-corporation.
 The combined total annual contribution (personal + profit-sharing) cannot exceed $66,000 in 2023 ($73,500 if 50+) or $61,000 in 2022 ($67,500 if 50+).